www.williams.gen.nz

-Thomas Williams (Rev) (1724/25 - 19th June 1770).
+Thomas Williams (Rev.) 1724/25 - 19th June 1770).
 He married on 6th August 1750 at Rowner, England, Rebecca Isgar (Isger) (1713 - 8th April 1799).
-They had 3 known children who were all born at Gosport, Hampshire: Rebecca, Thomas and Lydia, all listed below.

 We know very little of Thomas other than that he became a Congregational Minister at Gosport in 1750 and held that position for 20 years.
 He is the earliest vindicated direct ancestor we currently have knowledge of.
 We know he is of Welsh ancestry and whilst he may have been born in Wales, this is by no means certain.